Nigel Bates: Creation and development

-In 1993, two characters central to Nigel's narrative are introduced: A love-interest Debbie Tyler (Nicola Duffett) and her daughter Clare (Gemma Bissix).
-Their introduction stems around a storyline focusing on spousal abuse, when it is revealed that Debbie is being abused by her estranged husband Liam Tyler (Francis Magee).
+In 1993, two characters central to Nigel's narrative are introduced: a love interest, Debbie Tyler, (Nicola Duffett), and her daughter, Clare (Gemma Bissix).
+Their introduction stems from a storyline focusing on spousal abuse, when it is revealed that Debbie is being abused by her estranged husband, Liam Tyler (Francis Magee).
 Nigel and Debbie's eventual marriage is the focus of EastEnders' celebratory episode on 12 July 1994, which marked the show's 1000th episode.
 EastEnders' writer Colin Brake has selected it as 1994's episode of the year.
-Off-screen the show's Series Producer Barbara Emile decided to mark the 1000th episode with a celebration and the wedding of Nigel and Debbie was chosen as the event.
+Off-screen the show's series producer, Barbara Emile, decided to mark the 1,000th episode with a celebration, and the wedding of Nigel and Debbie was chosen as the event.
 It was scripted to be a happy occasion in the soap, with Debbie and Nigel's ceremony going ahead despite threats of intrusion from Liam.
-The Bateses happiness was short-lived on-screen, as in 1995, Debbie's actress Nicola Duffet requested to be written out of the soap; Debbie was killed off in the serial leaving Nigel a grieving widower, fighting for custody of his step daughter, Clare.
+The Bateses happiness was short-lived on-screen, as in 1995, Debbie's actress, Nicola Duffet, requested to be written out of the soap; Debbie was killed off in the serial leaving Nigel a grieving widower, fighting for custody of his step-daughter, Clare.

-In December 1996, it was announced that Bradley decided to quit EastEnders for fear of being typecast as a nerd and "lovable loser".
-He was the third senior cast member to quit in as space of two months, following the announced departures of Jacqueline Leonard and Paul Nicholls who played Lorraine and Joe Wicks.
-Bradley said, "I have made a decision about leaving EastEnders and I have told the BBC about it.
+In December 1996, it was announced that Bradley had decided to quit EastEnders for fear of being typecast as a nerd and "lovable loser".
+He was the third senior cast member to quit in the space of two months, following the announced departures of Jacqueline Leonard and Paul Nicholls who played Lorraine and Joe Wicks.
+Bradley said: "I have made a decision about leaving EastEnders and I have told the BBC about it.
 I know it is regular work and you are in the public eye, but it is time to move on.
 Much as I love playing Nigel, I would not like people to think that was all I did.
 I did a lot of work before EastEnders and I will after.
-I don't want to be like some people who've been in [ITV soap opera] Coronation Street for 20 years - I'm much too restless."
-A BBC insider commented, "It's a real blow that Paul wants to go, but we hope that he doesn't close the door altogether.
+I don't want to be like some people who've been in [ITV soap opera] Coronation Street for 20 years – I'm much too restless."
+A BBC insider commented: "It's a real blow that Paul wants to go, but we hope that he doesn't close the door altogether.
 It's very worrying that so much of the top talent is wanting out of Albert Square."

-The character remains on-screen until April 1998 and was given a "happy ending", leaving to begin a new life with a newfound love Julie Haye (Karen Henthorn), allowing for a future return.
+The character remains on-screen until April 1998 and was given a "happy ending", leaving to begin a new life with a newfound love, Julie Haye (Karen Henthorn), allowing for a future return.
 Henthorn has suggested that because Nigel was "such a popular character", and because he had such an unsuccessful love life throughout the course of the show, the producers of EastEnders felt that the viewing public would not want him to have anything other than a "happy ending".